 Stitches are removed about a week to ten days after surgery, at which point your post-operative photographs will be taken.
 Bruising and swelling will continue to decrease after stitches are removed.
-Sunglasses and protective sun block are recommended.
+Sunglasses and protective sunblock are recommended.
 After ten to fourteen days patients can think about returning to work or going out in public.
-Within 2-3 weeks, you will begin feeling more like yourself albeit a younger looking version.
+Within 2-3 weeks, you will begin feeling more like yourself albeit a younger-looking version.

 The recovery from surgery will be marked by swelling and bruising initially, which will slowly decrease over the course of 1-2 weeks, at which time most of the bruising will have disappeared.
 We recommend the use of Arnica or Heparin-cream to speed up the recovery.
 It is better to keep the head elevated for a couple of days to reduce swelling.
 Drainage tubes will be removed a day or two after surgery.
-Avoid strenuous activity, saunas and massage for at least two weeks.
-Swelling will slowly subside, and can last for up to 3 months.
+Avoid strenuous activity, saunas, and massage for at least two weeks.
+Swelling will slowly subside and can last for up to 3 months.
 After this time, the final result will become more apparent.
 However, patients are advised not to judge the final result of a face-lift for about six months post-op.

-Face-lifts are generally successful procedures and can have beautiful results, often setting the clock back about ten years.
+Facelifts are generally successful procedures and can have beautiful results, often setting the clock back about ten years.
 However, patients need to be aware that no face-lift will ever make them look 18 again, and you should be aware of the limitations before you agree to undertake surgery.

 Whilst these operations are generally safe in the hands of a qualified and experienced plastic surgeon and regarded to be highly successful, there are, as with any operation, risks involved and the possibility of complications that patients need to consider.

 As with any surgical procedure, complications such as infection, bleeding, wound separation, or asymmetry can occur.
-More specific for this operation are: Feelings of tightness when opening mouth, swelling and bruising, feeling low and depressed in the first week, discomfort at night (sleeping upright with cooling packs applied to cheeks is recommended).
+More specific for this operation are: Feelings of tightness when opening the mouth, swelling and bruising, feeling low and depressed in the first week, discomfort at night (sleeping upright with cooling packs applied to cheeks is recommended).
 We will discuss these issues in detail during the consultation.

 Pain is not a major problem with facial surgery.
 It is normal for there to be some numbness of the skin of the cheeks and ears.
 This will usually disappear in a few weeks or months.
-However, all patients need to be aware that there is the chance of sustaining damage to the facial nerves.
+However, all patients need to be aware that there is a chance of sustaining damage to the facial nerves.
 This can cause weakened movement of the eyebrow and lip, although such repercussions are not common and generally improve over several weeks.
 The scars in the hair do not usually show except when the hair is cut shorter immediately around the wound.
 There may be some slight reduction in hair growth in the temples, but this is not usually a problem unless the hair is very thin and repeated facelifts are being carried out.